-The Center targets innovations in power electronics that support higher efficiency, smaller size, and reduced cost.
+The Power Management Integration Center (PMIC) is a collaboration between the engineering schools at Dartmouth and UC San Diego (UCSD) to address a range of challenges facing next-generation power electronic circuits, systems, and components.
+PMIC's mission is to target innovations that support higher efficiency, smaller size, and reduced cost.
 Considerations are made for system reliability, robustness, and performance in a diverse range of industry sectors and applications spanning consumer, industrial, and automotive electronics.

 Industry members of the Center enjoy a range of benefits:

-The Industry Advisory Board is composed of one representative from each member organization or company.
+The Industry Advisory Board (IAB) is composed of one representative from each member organization or company.
 The Board steers the Center and provides input into plans for PMIC expansion.
-In addition, the Board makes recommendations on:
+The Board decides: